destructo570/deplace-maison-ecommerce-webapp/README.md

 This project was made only for educational purposes, I do not own any of the content (product images, fonts etc.).
 All the credit goes to Deplace maison.
 This project was only meant to be created as part of frontend React/NextJs practice and learning.
 This project is not meant to be used for any other purposes.

+I found out about the website on [FrontendPractice](https://www.frontendpractice.com/) You can checkout the original website [here.](https://www.deplacemaison.com/)

 ## Screenshots

 ## Features & Tech Stack